DominikSerafin/aurora-template/README.md

 If you know Sass and Gulp you shouldn't have a problem with editing provided stylesheets.

+---

 ### How to edit favicon?

 Just use [Real Favicon Generator](http://realfavicongenerator.net/) and overwrite current favicon.

+---

-### Why do you have commit titled "inital files ass"?
+### Why do you have a commit titled "initial files ass"?

 It was meant to be "initial files add", but unfortunate typo is a unfortunate typo...